-- Discuss the matter with the appropriate Division Chair - Complete an In-house Credit-by-Examination form at the Records Office located in the Center for Student Services. - Pay the \$25 testing fee at the Business Office. - Take the appropriate examination. - In-house examinations open on a requested basis.
-Students who challenge any BTEC software package class not listed should discuss with Division Chair and arrange with a BTEC instructor to obtain credit-by-exam through BTEC 299.
+- Discuss the matter with the appropriate Division Chair - Complete an In-house Credit-by-Examination form at the Records Office, located in the Center for Student Services. - Pay the \$25 testing fee at the Business Office. - Take the appropriate examination.